 Asian markets sink as pandemic deaths soar

-Asian markets were mostly in the red in early trade Monday despite massive economic stimulus efforts worldwide, with investors spooked by the relentless march of the coronavirus pandemic.
+Asian markets were hammered on Monday despite massive economic stimulus efforts worldwide, with investors spooked by the relentless march of the coronavirus pandemic.
 The negative mood was fuelled by the failure of US lawmakers to agree on a trillion-dollar emergency package to help the reeling American economy.

-The global death toll from the virus has surged past 14,300, with nearly a billion people confined and non-essential businesses shut in dozens of countries and growing fears about a recession.
-Wellington nosedived 9.3 percent as New Zealand announced a four-week lockdown to stop the spread of the coronavirus.
+The global death toll from the virus has surged past 14,700, with nearly a billion people confined and non-essential businesses shut in dozens of countries and growing fears about a recession.
+Wellington nosedived 7.6 per cent as New Zealand announced a four-week lockdown to stop the spread of the coronavirus.

-The Hang Seng Index in Hong Kong was down 3.7 percent, Sydney dropped six per cent, Shanghai shed 2.5 per cent and Taiwan was off by 2.8 percent.
-Singapore tanked 7.5 percent, Jakarta lost four per cent, and Seoul was down 3.4 per cent.
+The Hang Seng Index in Hong Kong was down 4.4 per cent, Sydney dropped 5.6 per cent, Shanghai shed 2.3 per cent and Taiwan was off by 3.7 per cent.
+Singapore tanked 7.5 per cent, Jakarta lost 3.8 per cent, and Seoul was down 5.5 per cent.

-Tokyo, however, was up 0.5 percent as a cheaper yen against the dollar boosted the market.
+Tokyo was the exception, closing two per cent higher as a cheaper yen against the dollar boosted Japanese markets.
+Nikkei heayweight SoftBank Group said it would sell up to USD 41 billion in assets to finance a stock buyback, reduce debt and increase its cash reserves, boosting its share price by more than 18 percent in the last hour of trade.

 Economists and analysts are now worried about how deep the impact of the pandemic could be on the global economy, with social distancing measures and lockdowns dealing serious blows to many industries.
+Airlines have been hit particularly hard, with isolation measures shutting down routes and grounding fleets worldwide.

+Long-haul giant Emirates announced a two-week suspension of all passenger flights, following a UAE government directive.
+Singapore Airlines, meanwhile, said it would ground most of its fleet until the end of April.
+The carrier said it was facing the greatest challenge in its existence.

-Goldman Sachs, Morgan Stanley, and JP Morgan Chase have all forecast US GDP drops, according to Bloomberg News.
+Goldman Sachs, Morgan Stanley and JP Morgan Chase have all forecast a drop in US GDP, according to Bloomberg News.
 "These rapid and unprecedented downgrades illustrate just how fast we've moved from a brief health scare to a full-blown global recession," said Stephen Innes, global chief markets strategist at AxiCorp.

-On oil markets, Brent Crude was down three percent, but West Texas Intermedia was up 0.8 per cent.
-The commodity has faced increased volatility in recent weeks not only because of the coronavirus pandemic but also because of a price war between top producers Saudi Arabia and Russia.
+On oil markets, Brent Crude was down three percent, but West Texas Intermediate was up 0.8 per cent.
+The commodity has faced increased volatility in recent weeks not only because of the coronavirus pandemic, but also because of a price war between top producers Saudi Arabia and Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)